Go back to the bliki index

 Choreography

 In computer science, a choreography is a coordination plan for processes that participate in concurrent and distributed systems [Montesi 2023].
-It defines the communications that these processes are expected to perform, usually with the underlying intention that these processes collabolate in order to achieve a joint goal.
+It defines the communications that these processes are expected to perform, usually with the intention that these processes collaborate in order to achieve a joint goal.

 buyer.product -> seller.x;